syin1/liri-node-app/README.md

 - A preview link of the song from Spotify
 - The album that the song is from

-If no song is provided then your program will default to "The Sign" by Ace of Base.
+If no song is provided, then the app will default to "The Sign" by Ace of Base.

 ```
 node liri.js movie-this '<movie name here>'